Salvia funerea: Taxonomy

 This species was described in 1908 by Marcus E. Jones based on a specimen collected in Inyo County, California.
 The specific epithet, "funerea", relates to where the plant was first found, in the Funeral Mountains along the California-Nevada border.
 It is closely related to Salvia greatae.

 The chromosome number is 2n=64.

 Distribution

 The plant can be found in dry alkaline washes with limestone soils and on the limestone cliffs of narrow canyons.
 It is distributed throughout the western slopes of the Amargosa Range (the Funeral Mountains, Black Mountains, and Granite Mountains), in Titus Canyon in the Grapevine Mountains, and in the northern Panamint Range in Grotto and Mosaic Canyons.
 Most populations are within Death Valley National Park, in Inyo County, California and Nye County, Nevada.

 This species is found in association with Creosote bush scrub (Larrea and Ambrosia), and is often found with Atriplex hymenelytra, Bahiopsis reticulata, Encelia farinosa or Encelia actoni, and Eucnide urens.

 Cultivation

 This species is regarded as unsuitable for cultivation, due to its need of very restrictive habitat conditions, which are limestone cliffs or alkaline desert washes with limestone soils.
+Furthermore, collecting the seed from the plant is challenging, with one botanist finding viable seeds for the first time in 15 years in 2026.
+The plant does not flower every year, and is only found in difficult to reach locations.